google/differential-privacy/cc/postgres/README.md

 function.
 For a query with N anonymous function calls, and with a desired total privacy parameter of ε, we need to use ε/(N+1) as the privacy parameter for each aggregation.
 This is for the N requested calls plus the additional anonymous unique-user count.
-For instance, consider the following dummy query:
+For instance, consider the following sample query:

 ```
 SELECT COUNT(col1), SUM(col2)